tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 >!
 >- It takes **30 minutes** for the configuration to take effect.
 >- HTTP-FLV: after the `txTime` of the URL is reached, ongoing playback will continue, but new requests for playback via the URL will be rejected.
 >- HLS: as HLS breaks a stream into short chunks, it keeps requesting M3U8 files to get the latest TS segments.
-Suppose you set `txTime` to the current time and the validity period to 10 minutes, then an HLS playback URL request sent 10 minutes after the current time will be rejected.
+Assume that you set `txTime` to the current time and the validity period to 10 minutes, then an HLS playback URL request sent 10 minutes after the current time will be rejected.
 To avoid this, you can update the HLS request URL dynamically on the server or set a greater expiration time point.

 [](id:que7)
 ### What format requirements must a primary key for playback authentication meet?
 Is there any limit on its validity period?